 This lecture replaces the UID lecture.
 Therefore students who successfully completed UID will not be allowed to take the lecture.

 Transfer of credit from previous semesters:

-- “I have successfully completed the exercises and projects of HCI in winter term 2020/21, but have not passed the final exam.
+- “I have successfully completed the exercises and projects of HCI in winter term 2019/20 or 2020/21, but have not passed the final exam.
 Can I just write the exam?”

-Due to the COVID pandemic, we allow you to transfer your exercises and projects from HCI in winter term 2020/21 to HCI in winter term 2021/22, so you do not have to hand in exercises and project assignments a second time.
+Due to the COVID pandemic, we allow you to transfer your exercises and projects from HCI in winter term 2019/20 or 2020/21 to HCI in winter term 2021/22, so you do not have to hand in exercises and project assignments a second time.
 To make this transfer, you have to register on Moodle and contact Adwait Sharma under email@example.com no later than 22 October 2021.